 The Seaside Heights boardwalk runs 0.8 miles, from Hiering Avenue to Porter Avenue, parallel to the beach.
 If you keep walking south, there’s another 0.1 miles of boardwalk in Seaside Park with shops and attractions, and then the Seaside Park boardwalk continues for another 1.6 miles from there.

 Most people underestimate this.
 A casual stroll down the Seaside Heights portion and back takes maybe 30 to 40 minutes if you’re not stopping.
-But nobody ever doesn’t stop.
 Plan for at least a couple of hours if you want to actually take it in.

 Seaside Heights Boardwalk Map

 The boardwalk runs north to south.
-Casino Pier sits toward the north end, around the Hiering Ave area.
-Lucky Leo’s Arcade is nearby.
-As you walk south, you’ll hit the main stretch of food stands, boardwalk games, and shops.
-Seaspray Park (the newer splash pad for little kids) is toward the south end, near the Seaside Park line.
+Casino Pier sits just north of the center of the boardwalk, around the Grant Ave area.
+Lucky Leo’s Arcade is just to the south.
+As you walk between the two, you’ll hit the main stretch of food stands, boardwalk games, and shops.
+Seaspray Park (the newer splash pad for little kids) is further south, near the Seaside Park line.

 If you’re parking: Sumner Avenue is the main east-west street that cuts through to the boardwalk and is where you’ll find most metered spots close to the middle of the action.
 The lot situation varies by season — summer weekends fill up fast, so arriving early really does matter.